Are you asking for Mother?

-Raze her bed; raze it off the sickly sweet whiff that permeates off the sheet.
+Raze her bed; raze it off the sickly sweet whiff that permeates from the sheets.

 Take a peek inside the kitchen; you won’t witness her breaking that soft loaf of bread,

-Her ample behind busying itself around the kitchen, fretting over the crumbs, a sweet song lilting of her luscious lips while her legs tiptoe in a light tread.
+Her ample behind busying itself around the kitchen, fretting over the crumbs, a sweet song lilting off her luscious lips while her legs tiptoe in a light tread.

 You won’t find her here, just like the cops didn’t.